esudh/esudh.github.io/_pages/application.md

 Selected applicants will receive a confirmation by the end of May.
 More information on payment possibilities will be published in May.

-## Fees and Scholarships
+## Fees
 The fees include tuition (workshops and lectures), teaching material, delegate bag, certificate of attendance, and coffee breaks.
 You can enjoy free lunches at the university restaurant during the week.
-The communal cinners in the schedule are also free.
+The communal dinners in the schedule are also free.
 However, you have to pay for drinks and extra servings / dishes yourself.
 Fees do not cover travel, accommodation and other subsistence costs.
-Thanks to our partners, we will be able to give scholarships to participants of ESU.
-These scholarships will partially cover the various costs.

 The fees vary according to the different status of the participants:
 - Master and PhD students with no employment & no scholarship, from Université Marie et Louis Pasteur and official partner universities (Stars EU Alliance, Erasmus and Inter-University Agreements)	400 €